 Impact: We encourage our children to enjoy and value the curriculum we deliver.
 We will constantly ask the WHY behind their learning and not just the HOW.
 We want learners to discuss, reflect and appreciate the impact computing has on their learning, development and well-being.

-At Benington C of E Primary School, we use the Twinkl scheme which is an engaging programme for children, providing differentiated activities, as well as interactive resources.
+At Benington C of E Primary School, we use Mr Pict’s scheme which is an engaging programme for children, providing differentiated activities, as well as interactive resources.
 It is fully aligned with the 2014 National Curriculum for Computing.
 It supports the teaching and the development of computing and builds computer science capability for current and future learning.
-To support the pupils’ learning the school and our PTFA has purchased thirty new laptops and iPads.
+To support the pupils’ learning the school and FOBS have purchased new laptops and iPads.
 Our pupils use these across the curriculum.

 The National Curriculum for Computing in Years 1 and 2